closemarketing/quote-product-flow/readme.txt

 WordPress installation and then activate the Plugin from Plugins page.

 == Changelog ==
+= 2.0.2 ==
+*  Added: Custom input fields for variations - show textarea when specific variation is selected
+*  Added: Direct input fields for phases - show input directly without variations
+*  Added: Three input types for phases: Textarea (large), Text (single line), and Number (with increment/decrement buttons)
+*  Added: Number input with custom styled buttons (← decrease, → increase) that change value by 1
+*  Added: Default value of 0 for number inputs
+*  Improved: Custom input fields appear below all variations (not inside each variation)
+*  Improved: Input values are saved in session and displayed in configuration summary
+*  Fixed: Form no longer auto-skips steps when direct input fields are present

 = 2.0.1 ==
 *  Fixed: Restored Import/Export menu entry that was missing from admin menu
 *  Fixed: Phase breadcrumb navigation now adapts to long phase names with flexible height